Credit Report Errors

 How can I check my credit report?

 If you’re going through a credit check process, you’re entitled to receive a copy of your credit report at the time that it’s run.
 If you just want to stay current, you are able to check your credit report for free once per week at each of the credit bureaus- Experian, Equifax, and TransUnion.
-Holders of certain credit cards can also get credit snapshots online or through their credit card app.
-Fraudulent websites are everywhere.
-Be very careful to confirm that you are on a legitimate website before entering any of your personal data.

 Is there a reason not to dispute errors on a credit report?

 Plus, small errors can snowball.
-A slight misspelling in your name can turn into a future credit report that pulls in someone else’s data.
+A slight misspelling in your name can turn into a future credit report that pulls in someone else’s data entirely.
 We recommend regularly reviewing your credit reports and disputing inaccuracies before they end up blocking you from a job, mortgage, loan, or other opportunity you may want in the future.